mdn/community-meetings/2024-03-27/minutes.md

 As far as the Writing Guidelines go.
 There's a lot of talk about where to put links and all the rest of it and the changes to be made.
 The key one for me was: when you click on contributing, you get taken to contributing.md on GitHub and then all the links in there move you back onto MDN.
-And then this kind of open kind of worms about where we put the contribution guidelines but I think they're too linked to the Writing Guidelines to really separate them.
+And then this kind of opens a can of worms about where we put the contribution guidelines but I think they're too linked to the Writing Guidelines to really separate them.

 And we can't have the Writing Guidelines elsewhere because they contain so much styling from MDN itself that we'd lose all of that.
-If we read the Writing Guidelines as well.

 [Onkar]
 So I think it is better to move whatever there is in the GitHub `.md` files about contributing to the rendered pages and we host everything like other MDN docs.
 So, basically all the README files on GitHub (CONTRIBUTING.md), we move it into the content and host it.
-The guidelines.

 [Ruth John]
 Yeah, I think that we could stop the user flow from going to GitHub and back again.
 We need to keep repository specific stuff with the repository though.

-That was a conscious decision that we made when we were doing all the contribution docs because otherwise we're gonna have 2 places to like list our 50 repositories and put all the guidelines for all of them on MDN.
+That was a conscious decision that we made when we were doing all the contribution docs because otherwise we're gonna have 2 places to list our 50 repositories and put all the guidelines for all of them on MDN.
 I don't think that's MDN content.
 I think that's repository-specific.

 So some stuff is still going to have to stay on repositories, READMEs, CONTRIBUTING.md, things like that.